-28.3 Scoring of Incomplete Heats
+30.4.
+Scoring of Incomplete Heats

-Where the minimum number of heats for a valid race/elimination series has been completed but not all places determined, competitors qualified for heats which have not been run shall be awarded the total of the points for all the positions not decided, divided by the number of competitors in the remaining heats.

-An elimination needs to be completed including the finals to be scored for the event ranking.

-If the first elimination is completed including until the semi-finals it will count as a valid race for the event ranking.

-All riders that qualified for the final which is incompleted will get rewarded the average points from positions 1st to 10th, and all the riders that qualify to the small finals which are incomplete will get the average points from 11th till 20th.
+- 30.4.1.
+Where the minimum number of heats for a valid surf-slalom/ elimination series has been completed but not all places determined, competitors qualified for heats which have not been run shall be awarded the total of the points for all the positions not decided, divided by the number of competitors in the remaining heats. - 30.4.2.
+An elimination needs to be completed including the finals to be scored for the event ranking. - 30.4.3.
+If the first elimination is completed including until the semifinals it will count as a valid race for the event ranking. - 30.4.4.
+All riders that qualified for the final which is incomplete will get rewarded the average points from positions 1st to 10th, and all the riders that qualify to the small finals which are incomplete will get the average points from 11th till 20th.

-28.4 Discards.
+30.5.
+Discards

+- 30.5.1.
 Depending upon the number of discards permitted, the highest then second highest scores are discarded.
 The lowest total score, with discards, if any, taken into account, wins.
-Scores may be discarded as set out in the following table.

-Discards in single or double discipline:
+Scores may be discarded as set out in the following table. - 30.5.2.
+Discards in a single elimination should be: